danfuzz/flat-xml/README.md

 * Space is printed as `\x20`.

-* Other ASCII printable characters through as-is.
+* Other ASCII printable characters print as-is.

 * All other characters are printed as backslashed hex escapes (`\xNN`).